Follow the adventures of our doodles and meet our families on our Facebook group page OBX Doodles!

 When you place a deposit with us, we make ourselves readily available anytime by phone, email or in person.
 We try to build relationships with our adoptive and guardian families by sending one another updates with letters, pictures, and communicating through our Facebook page.
 We'll try to match you with a puppy that will best fit your family based on personalities and your lifestyle.
-Families who have already placed a deposit are allowed one visit around the time the puppies are 6 weeks old so you may pick your puppy.
+Families who have already placed a deposit have a phone conference with us and use the pictures, videos and temperament description we provide to select their puppy.
 This meeting allows us to advise if the puppy will be a good fit for your family.
 We hope you'll consider us and look forward to welcoming you into the OBX Doodles family!

 OBX Doodles Proudly Utilizes The Following Companies To Genetic Test, Raise And Register Our Dogs: